archerydwd/ror_sakila/README.md

 # Ruby on Rails ror_sakila Application

-Please note this is not a tutorial, I have wrote it in that style so you can follow along.
-If you get into trouble (like I did) try the mailing list or just google it.
-You will find that you will actually learn more from researching it and getting into tight spots. ;)
+This is a tutorial for building a Ruby on Rails sakila application.
+If you get into trouble (like I did) try the mailing list or google it.
+For all the problems that I had, I have noted below the fixes I used.

-I built this app with the Ruby on Rails framework to be used as part of a series of applications that I will be performing tests on.
-This is a Ruby on Rails version of the Chicago Boss cb_sakila application: https://github.com/archerydwd/cb_sakila & the Flask version is here: https://github.com/archerydwd/flask_sakila
+I built this app with the Ruby on Rails framework to be used as part of a series of applications that I will be performing benchmarking tests on.
+See my Chicago Boss version of this application here: https://github.com/archerydwd/cb_sakila The Flask version is here: https://github.com/archerydwd/flask_sakila

 I am going to be performing tests on this app using some load testing tools such as Gatling & Tsung.

-Once I have tested this application and the other verisons of it, I will publish the results, which can then be used as a benchmark for others when trying to choose a framework.
+Once I have tested this application and the other verisons of it, I will publish the results, which can then be used as a benchmark for others when choosing a framework.

-You can build this app using a framework of your choosing and then follow the testing mechanisms that I will describe and then compare the results against my benchmark to get an indication of performance levels of your chosen framework.
+You can build this app using a framework of your choosing and then follow the testing mechanisms that I have described here: https://github.com/archerydwd/gatling-tests
+Then compare your results against my benchmarks to get an indication of performance levels for your chosen framework.

 =
-###Installing Ruby and Rails
+###Installing Ruby and Ruby on Rails

-At time of writing this the Ruby version was: 2.2.0 and the rails version was: 4.2.0.
+At the time of writing, the Ruby version was: 2.2.0 and the rails version was: 4.2.0.

 Use RVM, the Ruby Version Manager: https://rvm.io, to install Ruby and manage your Rails versions.
 If you are using osx then there is a system version of Ruby, which will more than likely be out of data.
 Use RVM to install Ruby and the “system Ruby” will remain on your system but the RVM version will take precedence when calls are made to Ruby.